guidugli/ansible-role-postfix/README.md

 Variables to setup relayhost and password maps file, i.e., information needed to relay emails to other systems.
 In the example above, just change username and password in order to send emails via gmail.

+    #pf_mydomain: mydomain.com

+The mydomain parameter specifies the local internet domain name.
+The default is to use $myhostname minus the first component.
+$mydomain is used as a default value for many other configuration parameters.

     #pf_smtp_sasl_auth_enable: yes

 Enable SASL authentication